jeetsukumaran/DendroPy/doc/source/index.rst

 Included Scripts
 ================
-* |SumTrees|_ is a script that faciliates the summarization of non-parameteric bootstrap or Bayesian posterior probability support for splits or clades on phylogenetic trees.
+* |sumtrees_doc|_ is a script that faciliates the summarization of non-parameteric bootstrap or Bayesian posterior probability support for splits or clades on phylogenetic trees.

 Repository Access
 =================